 An outline of clinical studies, with good avenues to explore, for example:

 - Le thistle, better known in the sports world for boosting testosterone and boosting sports performance, has an effect similar to the luteinizing hormone present in the body.
 It is she who gives the order to the ovaries and testicles to secrete more sex hormones.
 This plant generally helps boost libido and sexual functions.

-- Le cacao, which boosts the creation of dopamine (the pleasure hormone) and promotes blood circulation.
-If you like chocolate, opt for raw and very concentrated cocoa (to maintain all its benefits), as in our truffes with CBD developed with Carrés Sauvages!
+- Le cocoa, which boosts the creation of dopamine (the pleasure hormone) and promotes blood circulation.
+If you like chocolate, opt for raw and very concentrated cocoa (to maintain all its benefits), as in our fresh truffes with CBD developed with Carrés Sauvages!

 - La fig boosts libido and reduces erectile dysfunction thanks to its concentration of amino acids